by Melissa Garcia

 A wise woman once told me, “Cross-cultural marriages are hard.
 Never marry someone from another culture without being certain it is God’s will.
 Marriage is hard.
 Cross-cultural marriages are hard.
 I can’t even imagine the difficulty and pain of a marriage without Jesus as the center.”

-Melissa Sassi and her North African husband serve with Crescent Project.
+Melissa Garcia and her Arab husband serve with Crescent Project.
 Melissa has been engaging Muslims since 1999 in the US, France and North Africa.
 Melissa holds a master’s degree in public affairs from University of Texas at Austin.

 ©Crescent Project 2017